-Farmer Sophie Alexander would not describe herself as tech-minded, but that’s precisely why she wanted to work with UK Agri-Tech Centre.
+Farmer Sophie Alexander would not describe herself as tech-minded, but that’s precisely why she wanted to work with the UK Agri-Tech Centre.

 “We became a Satellite farm because I don’t want to be farming the same way tomorrow as I did yesterday.
 You have to know what’s going on and be at the cutting edge.
 I feel lucky to have been a component at the beginning of the satellite farm project and to have stuck with it.
 You don’t always know what the outcomes will be; I certainly don’t always know what factors will eventually add financial value to my business, but my involvement has definitely contributed to our knowledge and information about the farm.
 I’m currently involved in the biodiversity project, and I have really enjoyed the process.

-I like meeting the innovators and technology developers and I’ve always been impressed with the individuals I have connected with at UK Agri-Tech Centre.
+I like meeting the innovators and technology developers and I’ve always been impressed with the individuals I have connected with at the UK Agri-Tech Centre.

-It is vital UK Agri-Tech Centre has included organic farms; it is very important to understand how technology can cater and help develop all farming systems and circumstances.
+It is vital the UK Agri-Tech Centre has included organic farms; it is very important to understand how technology can cater and help develop all farming systems and circumstances.

 As we know, the majority of farmers are in their 60s and many farmers, like me, aren’t tech-minded.
 That’s where being involved in the process helps: to begin with, I couldn’t fly the drones that were being used on the farm and had to call someone up to get their help with data input, but gradually the technology is becoming more user friendly and participants more tech savvy.